lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 	:name: portal_tut01_step02a
 	:alt: A screenshot of the previous query's results.

-	The default Results view with "Tri-view".
+	The default Results view with initial view.

 2.1.
 To change the layout displayed on the screen, click the hamburger icon at the top left, scroll down to 'Results Layout', and click the double arrow to get a selection of layouts for the result.
 For this step in this tutorial, select 'Tables/Coverage Charts" option.
 Toggle between "Active Chart" and "Coverage".